remoteintech/remote-jobs/company-profiles/netris.md

 ## Remote status

-Posibility to remote work - Get things done - from home or an office.
+Work remotely from home or a local office.

 ## Region